mprinc/vuejs.org/src/v2/guide/custom-directive.md

 ## Object Literals

-If your directive needs multiple values, you can also pass in a JavaScript object literal.
+If your directive needs <span class='definition'>multiple values</span>, you can also pass in a JavaScript object literal.
 Remember, directives can take any valid JavaScript expression.

 ``` html
 <div v-demo="{ color: 'white', text: 'hello!' }"></div>